vinteum-bdl/mastering-seminars/mastering-lightning/week2-self-study.md

 12. What is a "dual-funded channel," and what is its current status in Lightning implementations?
 13. Explain the purpose of "commitment transactions" in managing the channel balance off-chain.
 14. Describe the ways a payment channel can be closed.
 Which is preferred, and why might the others be necessary?
-15. What are the implications and costs of a "force close" compared to a "mutual close"?
+15. What are the implications and costs of a "force close" compared to a "collaborative close"?
 16. Ideally, you only see two on-chain transactions over the lifetime of a payment channel, one to open the channel and one to close it.
 How does this reflect the efficiency goal of payment channels?

 When answering these questions, focus on how to construct valid Bitcoin transactions and which information is needed by each party.